webpack/changelog-v5/README.md

 ## Hook Object Frozen

-Classes with `hooks` have their `hooks` object frozen, so adding custom hooks is no longer an option via this method.
+Classes with `hooks` have their `hooks` object frozen, so adding custom hooks is no longer possible this way.

 MIGRATION: The recommended way to add custom hooks is using a WeakMap and a static `getXXXHooks(XXX)` (i. e. `getCompilationHook(compilation)`) method.
 Internal classes use the same mechanism used for custom hooks.